Providing logistical and on-site emergency support to faculty leaders since 2004.

 You may be a one-person office or a faculty leader with no time to create your own materials.
 We get it, and we’re here to help!
 We are happy to help by creating program flyers tailored just for your program.
 Additionally, our University Relations representative for your institution is available to help with on-campus promotion, either at the study abroad fair or during another visit.

 Food is more than a basic need.
 When visiting a new country food is an incredible foyer into a culture, and meal times provide a delicious way to interact with the local population during your program!
 On all of our programs we include pre-arranged group welcome and farewell meals.
 As for the rest of the time you’re abroad, your program coordinator will work with you to determine whether or not you’d like to build in additional group meals.

 We take care of the gratuities for you!
 That’s right, there’s no awkward moment of passing around a hat to collect cash from your students to tip the guide, driver, or wait staff.
 Even better, there’s no pressure on you to add to the pot to ensure an appropriate tip.
 Our onsite staff will manage that for you!

 See something that’s missing?
 Ask us to add it in!

 Due to the ongoing effects of COVID, our programming, operations, and health and safety planning have become more complex and time consuming.
-For the foreseeable future (AY 2022 and 2023) we have limited our faculty-led program locations to destinations in which CIS Abroad is currently operating programs (think: our semester study and intern locations).
+For the foreseeable future we are offering faculty-led program services in destinations in which CIS Abroad is currently operating programs (think: our semester study, intern, and service-learning locations) in addition to a several destinations in Africa.
 We’re working diligently and with much intention to ensure all of our program destinations are fully prepared for anyone we host onsite in any of our active locations.
 Read more about our intentional Return to Travel Plan.